hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - MAB request attributes w/ Cisco switches
     - identifying MAB request by setting Attribute 6 (Service Type) to 10 (Call Check)
     - using Attribute 6 to filter MAB requests at the RADIUS server
+  - a fallback option for devices that don’t support 802.1x
+  - authenticator: using connecting device’s MAC address as its username and password and send to the authentication server
+  - authentication server: check policies and send back an `Access-Accept` or `Access-Reject`

 - Cisco devices basic commands